karolbe/cmis-in-batch/README.md

 Data generation is a useful feature that allows bulk importing of test data documents into CMIS compatible repository.
 Additionally it can populate metadata of document with values coming from predefined dictionaries.

-Sample script for generating thousands of documents can look like this one:
+Sample script for generating thousands of documents can look like this one below.

 What it does is: